hendrik-jansen/Seminar-MeshGraphNets/structure.md

 ### III.A.
 Preprocessing
 The mesh is augmented with world edges, nodes that are close in world space are connected to model collisions.
+Originally two separate edge MLPs are learned for this purpose, however indicating whether an edge belongs to the mesh- or world graph as part of the edge features is equally as expressive and this step therefore ignored in our reimplementation.
-In addition the model is remeshed as described in II.C The authors work with the TFrecord data format, we use Rayan Kanfar's (https://github.com/kanfarrs/) translation code to obtain torch compatible data.
+In addition the graph is remeshed as described in II.C The authors (deepmind) work with the tensorflow TFrecord data format, we use Rayan Kanfar's (https://github.com/kanfarrs/) translation code to obtain torch compatible data.
 Dataset statistics (mean + std dev) are collected from train data and applied to normalize at inference.
 The model operates on relative coordinates for robustness.

 ## IV.
 Model Architecture
 The chosen architecture is very similar to unnormalized graph convolution, with the addition of edge embeddings.
-First nodes are embedded, then in a number of processing steps the embeddings are updated according to adjacency.
+First nodes and edges are embedded, then in a number of processing steps the embeddings are updated according to adjacency.
-At each step an edge embedding is obtained via linear layer from the adjacent node embeddings concatenated with the edge attributes (relative position + norm).
+At each step the edge embeddings are updated via MLP of concatenated adjacent nodes + residual.
-Then the node embeddings are updated via linear layer of previous node embedding concatenated with the edge embeddings.
+Then the node embeddings are updated via MLP of previous node embedding concatenated with the edge embeddings + residual.
-Finally the node embeddings are decoded for the quantity of interest (f.e. pressure).
+Finally the node embeddings are decoded for the quantity of interest (f.e. velocity).

 ## V. Results
-MeshGraphNets deliver accurate long rollouts at speeds one to two orders of magnitude faster than the solvers.
+MeshGraphNets deliver accurate long rollouts at speeds up to two orders of magnitude faster than the solvers.
 They outperform particle-based and grid-based baselines, with smaller errors in challenging regimes.
 They also scale and generalize well at inference, enabling simulations larger than or fundamentally different from anything seen in training.
 # TODO include tables and ablation

+## VI.
+Tricks

+### VI.A Training Noise
+To improve rollout stability, noise can be injected during training, nudging the model towards self correcting behavior.
+As small predictions inevitably accumulate at inference, the authors report that a model used to noisy environments is much more robust to this.
+Empirically predictions stay plausible even after tens of thousands of rollout steps.